Summer with the Past

 - Enjoy period music and games from the 18th century.

-Participants will experience another week of hands-on history with activities including:
+Participants will experience a week of hands-on learning and music traditions with activities guided by lifelong musician and music teacher Kelley Doore including:

 About the Program